julienschmidt/httprouter/README.md

 └-
 ```

-## Why doesn't this work with `http.Handler`?
+## How to retrieve parameters with `http.Handler`?

-**It does!** The router itself implements the `http.Handler` interface.
-Moreover the router provides convenient [adapters for `http.Handler`](https://godoc.org/github.com/julienschmidt/httprouter#Router.Handler)s and [`http.HandlerFunc`](https://godoc.org/github.com/julienschmidt/httprouter#Router.HandlerFunc)s which allows them to be used as a [`httprouter.Handle`](https://godoc.org/github.com/julienschmidt/httprouter#Router.Handle) when registering a route.
+HttpRouter's native [`Handle`](https://godoc.org/github.com/julienschmidt/httprouter#Handle) type has a third function parameter for the parameters, as this is the most efficient way to pass the values.

-Named parameters can be accessed `request.Context`:
+When using `http.Handler` or `http.HandlerFunc` as handles, those get automatically wrapped (see [`Wrap`](https://godoc.org/github.com/julienschmidt/httprouter#Wrap) and [`Router.Wrap`](https://godoc.org/github.com/julienschmidt/httprouter#Router.Wrap)).
+The parameters are then stored in the `request.Context` and can be accessed from there:

 ```go
 func Hello(w http.ResponseWriter, r *http.Request) {